How to Style Your Hallway: 12 Lighting Setups for Every Budget

 The Most Intentional Hallway in This Entire Roundup

-This space from r/Tiny_Rain functions as part butler’s pantry, part transitional corridor, part home bar and the lighting treats it like all three simultaneously.
+This space from r/Tiny_Rain functions as part butler’s pantry, part transitional corridor, and part home bar.
+The lighting treats it like all three simultaneously, which is honestly impressive.

 Two antique brass pendants with opal disc shades hang at slightly different heights along the ceiling.
 A third pendant reflects in a full-length arched mirror, creating the illusion of even more depth.
 The warm amber glow saturates cream walls and bounces off dark espresso cabinetry on both sides.

-The opal shades diffuse light beautifully no harsh bright spots, just a soft even glow.
-The result feels like a boutique hotel corridor, not a pass-through in someone’s house.
+The opal shades diffuse light beautifully with no harsh bright spots, just a soft even glow.
+The result feels like a boutique hotel corridor rather than a pass-through in someone’s house.

 Installation Tips for Stacked Pendants